 An application under the last preceding Rule to a Judge to review the taxation shall be heard and determined by the Judge upon the evidence which has been brought in before the Taxing Officer, and further evidence shall not be received upon the hearing of the application unless the Judge otherwise directs.

-Miscellaneous
+Division 4 — Miscellaneous

+[Heading inserted in Gazette 22 Feb 2008 p.
+641.]

 57. Taxing Officer’s certificate enforceable as a judgment

 The costs allowed by the Taxing Officer on any interim or final certificate of taxation shall be deemed to be a judgment of the Court, and shall be recoverable accordingly.